-THW has over 1,600,00 members and they’re going to turn YouTube on its head, revolutionizing video platforms as we know it, and paying you thousands just for watching ads!
+THW Global is a video platform network marketing company with over 1,600,00 members and they’re catching the attention of YouTube, revolutionizing video platforms as we know it, and paying people just for watching ads.

 So have I been involved?